96boards/website/src/content/projects/homeautomation/homeautomation.md

   scripting language, the OpenCV library, the Linux operating system, and the DragonBoard 410c.
 images:
-  - HomeAutomation_FrontPage.png
+  - ./_images/HomeAutomation_FrontPage.png
-  - HomeAutomation_Image1.png
+  - ./_images/HomeAutomation_Image1.png
 categories:
   - dragonboard410c
-slug: projects/HomeAutomation/
+slug: homeautomation/
-layout: ../../layouts/Project.astro
 ---

 # Home Automation

 The aim of this workshop, created for an event at the University of Illinois at Urbana-Champaign, is to familiarize students with the Python scripting language, the OpenCV library, the Linux operating system, and the DragonBoard 410c.